The Imaginary Friend

 The Imaginary Friend by Steye Hallema

 The Imaginary Friend is a surrealistic interactive and cinematic Virtual Reality experience in which you, the viewer, are the fantasy of the main character.
 The story is completely told from your point of view as this imaginary friend.
 You will be present in the story, through the imagination of the main character.
 At moments you might even feel responsible for him, since, because of you, he does things that cause him danger.
-The Imaginary Friend is a tale that can only be told in Virtual Reality.
-It is an experience that explores the new place of the spectator in immersive stories in a very clear manner, fully utilising the altered sense of empathy that this feeling of being present in a virtual world can create.
+The Imaginary Friend is a tale that can only be told in Virtual Reality and is the type of stories that should be told through this medium.
+It is about making people believe the impossible and making use of the magic of imagination.
+It is an experience that explores the new place of the spectator in immersive stories in a very clear manner, fully utilizing the altered sense of empathy that this feeling of being present in a virtual world can create and trying to involve the viewer as intimately as possible.

-The Imaginary Friend is a production from Submarine Channel and Floréal Films (France), in collaboration with WeMakeVR (The Netherlands), SMALL (France) and Submarine Animation.
+The Imaginary Friend is a production from Submarine Channel, Floréal Films (France) and Cassete for timescapes (Belgium), in collaboration with WeMakeVR (The Netherlands), SMALL (France) and Submarine Animation.
 The film is now in development.

 About Steye Hallema